kaste/PyTest/README.md

 But that command is also available via the context menu.

+You can disable this plugin via a command (`ctrl+shift+p` and start typing `pytest deactivate`).
+This setting will then be persisted in your project settings (if any).

 # Install

 As long as it's not listed, you can just manually download/clone from github and put it in your Packages directory.
 You have to run `Package Control: Satisfy Dependencies` after that to pull in `lxml`.